Student organization policies

 Students, student organizations, and faculty or staff members of the university may not contractually bind the university without written authorization of the Arizona Board of Regents or the President of the university.
 Activities contracts must be reviewed by Student Unions and Activities.

 Student organizations wishing to sponsor events on the NAU campus must have them approved by Student Unions and Activities.
+Please review the club and organization event approval process and the statement regarding planned events for more information.
 The Office of Student Life recommends that any student organization planning an off-campus activity that involves travel, physical activity, personal/group risks, alcohol, etc. make contact with a staff member in their office for advising.

 Solicitations Accordion Closed